Northstar Academy (Richmond, Virginia)

 Northstar Academy in Henrico County, Virginia.

 Northstar Academy is a private, non-profit, K-12 school located in Richmond, Virginia for students with learning challenges.
 The school serves students who experience a broad range of disabilities as identified under I.D.E.A. such as Specific Learning Disability, Autism Spectrum Disorders (Asperger's/High Functioning), and Other Health Impairment (ADHD).
 Northstar Academy is an inclusive school that provides both academic and social instruction.

-The students, alumni, parents, and faculty afford students the opportunities to participate in "no-cut" sports (soccer, basketball, and cheerleading), performing arts (including and Talent Show) and school dances.
+The students, alumni, parents, and faculty afford students the opportunities to participate in "no-cut" sports (soccer, basketball, and cheerleading), performing arts (such as Talent Shows) and school dances.